Do You Need an Identity Protection PIN?

 Safeguard Your PIN

 The IRS has established a multi-prong approach to safeguarding your tax identity.
 A best practice would be to get an IP PIN in advance.
-There is one key point to remember, though.
-Make sure you put your PIN information in a safe place and in a place you can find it later.
-One of the biggest problems taxpayers have is losing or forgetting their PIN.
+It is important to put your PIN information in a safe place where you can find it later; one of the biggest problems taxpayers have is losing or forgetting their PIN.
 When this happens, the IRS has procedures to retrieve your current PIN or issue you a new one.
-The problem is, this process could take a while, so make sure you have your PIN well in advance of any filing deadlines.
+This process could take a while, so make sure you have your PIN well in advance of any filing deadlines.

 Explore related insights